Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-The Accounting and Auditing Standards Act No. 15 of 1995 requires specified business enterprises (SBE) to prepare financial statements in compliance with accounting standards as set by the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka).
-The institute has adopted the Sri Lanka Financial Reporting Standards (SLFRS).
-SLFRS are developed based on the 2013 version of the International Financial Reporting Standards (IFRS), with modifications.
-CA Sri Lanka has also adopted IFRS for SMEs as SLFRS for SMEs.
-All companies other than SBEs, defined below, can apply SLFRS for SMEs.
+Under the Sri Lanka Accounting and Auditing Standards Act No. 15 of 1995, specified business enterprises (SBEs) are required to prepare financial statements in accordance with accounting standards issued by the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka).
+CA Sri Lanka has adopted Sri Lanka Financial Reporting Standards (SLFRS), which are based on International Financial Reporting Standards (IFRS).
+A separate framework, SLFRS for SMEs, based on the IFRS for SMEs Standard, is available for entities that do not meet the definition of SBEs.

 -